 I’d be a fool not to.

 What are your thoughts on this subject?
-What do you think is the best solution for educating our population on finance better?
+What do you think is the best solution for better educating the population on finance?

 Be sure to weigh in with a comment.